Exercise and Nutrition Are Essential In Health for Women

 Diets high in saturated fats should be avoided.
 Trans fatty acids should be eliminated entirely.
 Processed foods which include snack and fast foods should be reduced to once-in-a-while treats.

 Smoking and alcoholic beverages can harm the skin.
 Also avoid as much as possible toxic substances such as pesticides and even household chemicals.
 Replace chemical household cleaning products with ones containing natural ingredients.
 These can be purchased in stores such as Whole Foods.
+(Carefully check the ingredient list even though it may be labeled 'natural.')

 Exercise is important for optimum skin health.
 It will improve the body's circulatory system in transporting blood and oxygen to the skin.
 It will also build firm muscle tissue and help fight against cellulite.
 Make sure to drink plenty of filtered water.